Sarkutz/initmux/README.md

 # Tips

 1. If you use `vim` or `neovim`, then checkout my other project called [VWS](https://github.com/iasj/vws).
 It stands for Vim WorkSpace.
 It does basicaly the same as IniTmux, but less powerful.
-2. If you are new to tmux, maybe my [configurations](https://github.com/iasj/tmux) can help you avoid the bible of tmux's man page.
+2. If you are new to tmux, maybe my [configurations](https://github.com/iasj/config/tree/master/tmux) can help you avoid the bible of tmux's man page.

 # Dependencies

 ###### pyyaml

-I strongly recommend you to install it with pip.

     $sudo pip install pyyaml
+    $sudo pacman -S python-yaml         #in Arch Linux
+    $sudo apt-get install python-yaml   #in Debian Likes

+or you can check [its github page](https://github.com/yaml/pyyaml)

 # TODO